showpass/showpass-wordpress-plugin/CONTRIBUTING.md

 * If the release is unstable, select This is a pre-release to notify users that it's not ready for production.

-*If you're ready to publicize your release, click Publish release.
+* If you're ready to publicize your release, click Publish release.
 Otherwise, click Save draft to work on it later.

+## Make .zip file for plugin (ready for install)

+As you know, you can instal through plugin installer or you can extract the plugin folder in `wp-content/plugins`.

+For preparing .zip file for plugin you will need to do this: